-- 9.1.1 Note 2(A) to General Instructions for the Preparation of Statement of Profit and Loss require that in respect of a company other than a finance company, Revenue from operations is to be separately disclosed in the notes, showing revenue from:
+9.1.1 Note 2(A) to General Instructions for the Preparation of Statement of Profit and Loss require that in respect of a company other than a finance company, Revenue from operations is to be separately disclosed in the notes, showing revenue from:

-- (a) Sale of products
+- (a) Sale of products - (b) Sale of services

-- (b) Sale of services
+- (ba) Grants or donations received (relevant in case of section 8 companies only)

 - (c) Other operating revenues

 - (d) Less: Excise duty

-- 9.1.2 As per AS-9 "Revenue Recognition", the above disclosure in respect of Excise Duty needs to be shown on the face of the Statement of Profit and Loss.
+9.1.2 As per AS-9 "Revenue Recognition", the above disclosure in respect of Excise Duty needs to be shown on the face of the Statement of Profit and Loss.
 Since Accounting Standards override Schedule III, the presentation in respect of excise duty will have to be made on the face of the Statement of Profit and Loss.
 In doing so, a company may choose to present the elements of revenue from sale of products, sale of services and other operating revenues also on the face of the Statement of Profit and Loss instead of the Notes.